ArchitPandey/aws-resources/ebs/3-ebs-volume-types.md

     - gp2 is smaller. can burst upto 3000 iops.
     - gp2 iops is linked to size of volume.
 3 iops per Gb.

-- provisioned iops instances (between 4Gib -  are useful for critical business applications that need sustained iops performance. or applications that need more than 16000 iops. like database workloads.
+- provisioned iops instances (between 4Gib -  are useful for critical business applications that need sustained iops performance. or applications that need more than 16000 iops. like database workloads. we can attach single io1 / io2 to multiple ec2 instances.

 - st1 and sc1 (hdd): can be 125Mib to 16Tib. st1 is throughput optimized and good for big data, data warehousing and log processing. max throughput is 500Mib/s and max iops is 500. sc1 used for cases that need infrequent access and scenarios where lowest cost is important. max iops is 250 and max thoughput is 250Mib/s.